 - The next 50 years: challenges and opportunities for global wheat production.
 Caribbean Millers Association Meeting, December 4-5, 2016, Fajardo, Puerto Rico.
 Invited presentation.

 - Global Partnerships to Deliver Genetic Gain in Wheat.
 Keynote address at Latin American Industrial Millers Association, November 13-16, 2016, San Juan, Puerto Rico.

 - International Research and Collaborations to Achieve Rust Resistance in Wheat.
 Seminar presentation at the Plant Pathology Seminar Series- PPPMB Unit, CALS.
 Ithaca, NY.
 September 28, 2016.
 Invited presentation.

 - The Feed the Future South Asia Eggplant Improvement Partnership in Bangladesh.
-Funded by USAID 2015-2020. $6.4M total.
-Role: PI and Director
+Funded by the U.S. Agency for International Development, 2015-2020. $6.4M total.
+Role: PI and Director.

 Ithaca, NY 14853